 All programs of Oklahoma Wesleyan University are approved by the Oklahoma State Accrediting Agency for the Training of Veterans under Public Law 550.
 The University is approved by the United States Department of Justice for training of international students.

-All programs delivered online through Adult and Graduate Studies are approved by the Kansas Board of Regents.
-Additionally, programs delivered in Topeka and Independence, Kansas, through our Adult and Graduate Studies division, are approved by the Kansas Board of Regents.
+All programs delivered online through Adult and Graduate Studies are approved by the Arkansas Department of Higher Education and the Kansas Board of Regents.
+This institution is authorized by the Indiana Board for Proprietary Education, 101 W. Ohio St., Suite 670, Indianapolis, IN 46204-1984.
+Additionally, programs delivered in Independence, Kansas, through our Adult and Graduate Studies division, are approved by the Kansas Board of Regents.
 Oklahoma Wesleyan University is a member of the Council for Christian Colleges and Universities and the American Association of Colleges of Nursing.